By partnering with Equal Exchange, Just Food Hub is able to offer a broad selection of fair trade products that will satisfy everyone’s tastes.

 We stand with the Palestinian people and the wonderful food they produce.
 We are committed to building a fairer and brighter future for all.

-Our solidarity foods include salami, cheese, and hot sauce from Vermont, oats and wheat flour from Maine, and more.
+Our solidarity foods include cheese, hot sauce, peanut butter, seafood, and more.

 New England is a gastronomic island of plenty in a country abounding with nutrient-poor food.
 New Englanders care about the land, we care about the food we grow on that land and we care about the nutritional value of the food we put in our bodies.